OzzyHelix/virtio-guide/in-depth_guide-rewrite.md

 ### Editing the Configs

 1. **The IOMMU Situation**
+   - you will grab your PCIE IDS from here save them to a text file or something you'll need them for the next step.
+They look like this `[10de:228e]`
    - Use this script to figure out your IOMMU situation:
      ```bash
      #!/bin/bash